cloudquery/docs/docs/cli/rate_limiting.md

   resources = [
     "*"
   ]
-  // Limit cloudquery to limit maximum spwaned goroutines for fetching to 5000. max_goroutines = 5000
+  // Limit cloudquery to limit maximum spawned goroutines for fetching to 5000. max_goroutines = 5000
 }
 ```